Balance Sheet: Assets

 We accept:

-The quarterly financial data reveals several notable trends within the asset composition and valuation over the observed periods.
+The analysis of the quarterly financial data reveals several notable trends in asset composition and growth over the observed periods.

 - Cash and Cash Equivalents